Paulina de la Mora: Development

 Cecilia Suárez, who plays Paulina de la Mora, is a frequent collaborator with the show's creator, Manolo Caro, and had acted in all but one of his previous projects.
-Paulina is a main character, but in season one was second to the central character of Virginia, portrayed by Verónica Castro.
+Paulina is a main character in the show, but in season one was second to the central character of Virginia, portrayed by Verónica Castro.
 Castro left before the show was renewed, and has given conflicting explanations as to why.
 For the second season, reviewers saw that "the closest thing the [show] has to a central character now" was Paulina, who steps up to take control of things and who was already a fan favorite; Rodrigo Munizaga speculated that Castro could have felt "overshadowed" by Suárez in the first season.
 In August 2018, El País described Paulina as a "heart stealer" and, in 2019, Vogue wrote that Suárez was "the new queen of the telenovela" because of the role.

 Suárez was injured in the 2017 Puebla earthquake, which happened during filming; production was halted but she could not return to set for a month after production resumed.
 Though the character became very popular among fans, Suárez has dismissed claims that Paulina may have a spin-off, saying that she does not think Caro would do that, and that the character belongs in the story of the show.